proteinreport/proteinreport.org/content/en/directory/starfield/index.md

 weight: 5000
 uuid: 6860
 ---
 <p>Starfield researches, produces, and supplies plant-based meat and protein products.
-With its own in-house R&amp;D team, Starfield has five production lines with a total output capacity of 1,700 tons per month.</p>
+With its own in-house R&D team, Starfield has five production lines with a total output capacity of 1,700 tons per month.</p>